Teradata Development – Keep it simple, stupid!

 Business Analyst -> Technical Analyst -> Developer

-Usually, the technical analyst packs the business logic into the mapping document, which is passed forward to the developers.
+Usually, the technical analyst packs the business logic into the mapping document, which is passed to the developers.

 While the join of 3 tables allows for 3*2*1 = 6 different possibilities of consecutive 2-table joins, we already have more than 3 million possible 2-table joins (10*9*8*7*6*5*4*3*2*1) in case we have to join ten tables together!